alexanderczigler/habitica/README.md

 I started writing scripts for Habitica as my party grew large.
 Managing quests, heals and buffs started taking focus away from habit tracking and the social aspects of Habitica, so I had a look at the API and I started writing scripts to automate certain things.

-The result of this work is my suite of scripts that anyone can deploy in [Google Apps Script](https://script.google.com) in a matter of minutes to make their own Habitica experience and party management a lot more fun.
+The result of this work is my suite of scripts that anyone can deploy in a matter of minutes to make their own Habitica experience and party management a lot more fun!

-You can use my scripts to get the following features:
+## What can be automated?

+My scripts currently have the following features.
+The scripts are modular and the Habitica API is well-documented, so you can easily add more functionality to suit your own needs.

 - Active member tracking in party description
 - Automatic tracking of whose turn it is to start a quest
 - Automatic starting of pending quests after a configurable amount of time